 The quotes above were written in response to his criticisms.
 What Bollman and Branson did was distort a quote from Canright that was published in the Review and Herald April 12, 1877.

 They did this about 13 to 14 years after his death.
 They tried to make it seem like Canright was supporting the doctrine of the trinity in Adventism by that quote.
-Bollman tried to make it seem like SDAs had always belived that the holy Spirit was a person.
+Bollman tried to make it seem like SDAs had always believed that the holy Spirit was a person.
 That, of course, is quite false.
-Branson was more circumspect but tried to make the quote seem like it was light that supported the doctrine of the trinity among Adventists back then.
+Branson was more circumspect but tried to make Canright’s quote seem like it was light that supported the doctrine of the trinity among Adventists back then.

 These are clear examples of revisionist history.
 I could give you several other examples.
 It was a tactic used by certain SDA apologists in time past and it is still used by some today.
 Some do it ignorantly while others do it intentionally.
 I know the latter point for a fact because I have actually sought to correct some of the brethren before and have shown them the proof of their distortions but they continue lying anyway.